DevCTx/unit_tests_practice/questionnaire_unit_test.md

 pytest -v -k questionnaire_unit_test.py -s
 ```

+Identical cases to Level 6.
+The server is opened/closed once per class by a class-scoped
+`@pytest.fixture(autouse=True)`. **Skipped under `unittest`** (pytest only).

 ---
-### Level 8 : Optimized Level 6 with unittests built-in `@classmethod` tag
+### Level 8 : Optimizing Level 6 with unittests built-in `@classmethod` tag

-In the same idea as Level 7 with fixtures, it is possible to call the built-in methods `setUpClass` and `tearDownClass`
-at the beginning and at the end of the tests of the class.
-To do this, the `self` argument must be modified to `cls`
+In the same idea as Level 7 with fixtures, it is possible to call the built-in methods `setUpClass` and `tearDownClass` at the beginning and at the end of the tests of the class.

-because these built-in functions are private to the unittest class, and the built-in `@classmethod` tag must be added
-over the class in order to force the access to them.
+To do this, the `self` argument must be modified to `cls` because these built-in functions are private to the unittest class, and the built-in `@classmethod` tag must be added over the class in order to force the access to them.

+This class is identical cases to Level 6, using the `unittest` built-in class methods to start the server once for the whole class.

 ---
 ### Level 9 : Tests with a patch on network requests